Tumblers: A Novel Collider Signature for Long-Lived Particles: Conclusions

 Several comments are in order.
 First, we have made a number of simplifications concerning the manner in which DVs are identified and reconstructed in our analysis.
 In so doing, we have accounted for the relevant uncertainties in a manner sufficient to provide a reasonable estimate of the detector capabilities necessary in order to detect a robust signature of tumblers.
 That said, a precise, quantitative estimate of the discovery reach for tumblers at a particular detector would require a more detailed, track-based analysis which incorporates information about the tracker geometry.
+Moreover, advances in detector technology may enhance the performance of particular regions of a collider detector with regard to DV reconstruction.
+For example, during the forthcoming high-luminosity upgrade, a High-Granularity Calorimeter (HGCal) with a timing resolution of $\sim 40$~ps will be installed within the endcap region of the CMS detector.
+This HGCal will make it possible to reconstruct DVs produced by particles whose decay products are emitted anywhere within the endcap region of the detector with excellent precision, even at trigger level~\cite{Liu:2020vur}.
+Such detector capabilities would improve the geometric acceptance for events involving DVs and therefore enhance the discovery reach for tumblers.

 Second, in this paper, we have employed the mass-reconstruction procedure introduced in Sect.~\ref{sec:ResultsRecon} as our primary mechanism for distinguishing between tumbler and non-tumbler events.
 However, there may be more efficient methods of distinguishing between these two types of events.
 Various possibilities along these lines are under investigation~\cite{TumblersVsAntlers}.